About The Green Mama

 Manda Aufochs Gillespie is The Green Mama.

-She wrote a book (& it’s good)
+She wrote some books (& they’re good)

 Green Mama: Giving your child a healthy start and a greener future, published by Dundurn press.
 It’s the first green parenting guide to include information specific to both the U.S. and Canada (guess what: it’s not just the 51st state) and real-world advice for low-income families wanting to go green.
 And she wrote Green Mama-to-Be: Creating a happy, healthy and toxin-free pregnancy, also published by Dundurn press and full of information not just on improving fertility and keeping toxins out of pregnancy, but also on how to harness healing during the postpartum period.
 And it explains those confusing scientific ideas of the microbiome and epigenetics and what they have to do with your life.

 She’s got lots of experience.

 In her 20 years in the field she has helped to green one of North America’s only urban ecovillages, one of Chicago’s largest daycares, a multi-million dollar residential project, a Guatemalan orphanage, and has been dubbed the “green guru” by the press, appearing on HBO, ABC, and CBC.